Nov 20, 2017

 For me, it means acknowledging the importance of something and scheduling your life around it.

 Here is an example (and I don't want to get into a religious discussion).
 Back in the early 1970's when I was growing up, there weren't many stores open on Sunday.
 Most people were committed to going to church.
 Many businesses opened later (if at all) and often closed early.
 The biggest reason for this was many Americans went to church.
 It was important.
 We scheduled our Sundays around going to church.

 Some people say they are committed to walking a mile a day.
 Every day they put on their shoes and get up and go walking.
 Then one day it rains.
-One person opens the door and says, “That's too bad, I was in the mood to walk today.”
+One person opens the door and says, "That's too bad, I was in the mood to walk today."
 The other person opens the door and sees the rain, and puts on a raincoat and grabs an umbrella.
-One person knows how important walking is, and schedules their life, and make a arrangements to keep it at the top of their priority list.
+One person knows how important walking is, and schedules their life, and make arrangements to keep it at the top of their priority list.

 I recently went to Washington DC to speak at a podcast event.
 My hotel was about a mile from the event.
 It was between 35-50 degrees during the days and evenings.
 I had someone who was also at the event so we split the hotel bill.
 I explained I was a Step Bet, and I needed to get 9922 steps per day.
-I wanted to let him know that at night I may be doing laps around the hotel by walking in the hallway or using their exercise room.
+I wanted to let him know that at night I me be doing laps around the hotel by walking in the hallway or using their exercise room.
 He suggested we walk to and from the event every day.
 This made making my daily goals easy.
 I still had to walk a bit at the hotel, but for a small amount of time.
 Step bet is an app where you put money in, and you have to hit your step goals for six weeks.
 When I started there were 598 people, three weeks in and we are down to 450 people with $23,920 that will be split by the people who hit their goal for six weeks.

 Typically we hear the word commitment in regards to a relationship.
 When you are in a committed relationship, you don't go looking for another one.